Quantum Otto engine with quantum correlations: Quantum Otto engine

-The nonadiabatic factor (\ref{phi}) depends on the driving time $\tau_\mathrm{dri}$, and thus the efficiency $\eta_\mathrm{th}$ is a function of not only the quantum discord $\mathcal{Q}(\rho_{12})$ but also the driving time $\tau_\mathrm{dri}$.
-When the driven stroke speeds down, the nonadiabatic factor decreases, although not monotonically, and approaches the lower bound, $\phi=1$, for large $\tau_\mathrm{dri}$ [see the insert of Fig. \ref{pt}(a)].
-As a consequence, the efficiency increases very quickly at first, then levels off and becomes asymptotic to the Otto efficiency [see Fig. \ref{pt}(a)].
-In addition to the efficiency, the power output, $P=-\langle {w}\rangle/\tau_{cyc}$, is another an important measure of the machine performance.
-The power output as a function of $\tau_\mathrm{dri}$ behaves similarly to the efficiency [see Fig. \ref{pt}(b)].
-The power is initially increasing fast to approach the maximum value and then non-monotonically decreasing.
-In physical terms, when the driving time $\tau_\mathrm{dri}$ increases, the frictional work $\langle {w}_{\mathrm{fri}}\rangle$ quickly drops, and then very slowly decreases to zero.
+The nonadiabatic factor (\ref{phi1}) is dependent on the driving time $\tau_\mathrm{dri}$, and thus the efficiency $\eta_{th}$ is a function of both the quantum discord $\mathcal{Q}(\rho_{12})$ and the driving time $\tau_\mathrm{dri}$.
+When the driven stroke speeds downward, the nonadiabatic factor decreases, although not monotonically, and it approaches the lower bound of $\phi=1$ for large values of $\tau_\mathrm{dri}$ [see the inset of Fig. \ref{pt}(a)].
+Consequently, the efficiency increases very quickly at first and then levels off, becoming asymptotic to the Otto efficiency [see Fig. \ref{pt}(a)].
+In addition to the efficiency, the power output $P=-\langle {w}\rangle/\tau_{cyc}$ represents another important measure of the machine’s performance.
+The power output as a function of $\tau_\mathrm{dri}$ shows similar behavior to the efficiency [see Fig. \ref{pt}(b)]. {The average work output $-\langle w\rangle$ (\ref{aw}) is dependent on the driving time $\tau_{\mathrm{dri}}$ because of the time-dependent nonadiabatic factor $\phi=\phi(\tau_{\mathrm{dri}})$, and it reaches its maximum value $(-\langle w\rangle)_{\mathrm{max}}$ when $\phi=1$.
+Therefore, for different values of the quantum discord, the values of the dimensionless work $-\langle w\rangle/(-\langle w\rangle)_{\mathrm{max}}$ obtained as a function of $\tau_\mathrm{dri}$ fall on top of each other at the point $\phi(\tau_{\mathrm{dri}})=1$, as illustrated in the inset of Fig. \ref{pt}(b).} {We also observe that, when using the given parameters $\beta_{h,c}$ and $\omega_{c,h}$, the driving time at the maximum work is independent of the interaction strength and thus remains fixed, but the driving time at the maximum power output changes if we change the interaction strength associated with the quantum discord}.
+The power initially increases rapidly to approach the maximum value and then decreases nonmonotonically.
+In physical terms, when the driving time $\tau_\mathrm{dri}$ increases, the frictional work $\langle {w}_{\mathrm{fri}}\rangle$ drops rapidly, and then decreases very slowly to zero.